MediciHouse07/Learning_Records/book-study/2026-07-04-linear-algebra-and-learning-from-data.md

 - Gradient descent is motivated by first-order Taylor expansion: choose a step that makes the local approximation decrease.
 - In many dimensions, the dot product \(\nabla f(x)^T u\) explains directional derivatives and steepest descent.
 - SVD remained useful context, but today's main conceptual bridge was calculus to optimization.
+- Current estimated coverage is 30 pages, with about 385 main chapter pages left to understand.

 ## Next Study Thread